EllieChen-Git/Aussie-Beauty-Market/README.md

     <% end %>
 ```

-- Only people other than the listing owner can see the purchase buttons on the show listing page.
+- Only people other than the listing owner can see the purchase button on the show listing page.
 Likewise, only people other than the listing owner can ask the questions on the same page.

 app\views\listings\show.html.erb